estebanvenghi/Single-and-Multiple-OC-Fault-Diagnosis-in-Electric-Drives-via-Zero-Current-Interval-Analysis/README.md

 both with and without inverter switches faults.

 ## How to execute main results:

 (Note that MATLAB R2012 or a higher version is required).

-1.- To reproduce the main results, first run the MATLAB script named “leer_ensayo_X_f.m.”
+1.- To reproduce the main results, from `Experimental results` folder, first run the MATLAB script named “leer_ensayo_X_f.m.”
 Then, execute the file “generico_f.xls.”
 Finally, run the MATLAB script “graficar_ENSAYOX_f.m.”

 2.- For proper execution, make sure to set the working directory to the folder that contains these files,